NamanG0yal/CP-setup/README.md

 Instructions :

 Go to Tools > Build Systems > New Build System
-Copy the code from C++14.sublime-build and paste it ther and save it by any name.
+Copy the code from sublimetext build file and paste it ther and save it by any name.
 Go to Tools > Build Systems ans select your new build system
 Create 2 files named input.in and output.in in same directory in which u have ur code.
 Write input in input.in, save and run the code in sublime and you will get output in output.in .